nugujeyong/GANdam/README.md

 # GANdam
-'GANdam' generates new gundam images with GAN(Generative Adversarial Networks).
+'GANdam' generates new gundam images with WGAN-GP

 With 'GANdam', you can generate numerous Mobile Suit designs that draws back to your childhood memories.